bishaldebroy007/shelfie-mobile-app/README.md

 - But if we want features like, trace back to previous page and other advanced functionality, we can use `<Stack />` in the same manner as `<Slot />`.
 - If we want more customization, we can also use `<Stack></ Stack>`

+## Light & Dark Modes

+- We will be using a hook to solve the issue, `useColorScheme`.

 ## Acknowledgement